mirandabohm/Sentiment_Analysis_Classifier/README.md

 https://docs.anaconda.com/anaconda/install/

 ## Dependencies
-The GloVe and Kaggle data will need to be downloaded from their respective sites and placed within a subdirectory named Data.
+The GloVe and Kaggle data will need to be downloaded from their respective sites and placed within a subdirectory named "data".

 **GloVe: Global Vectors for Word Representation**
 This model utilizes the 50d Twitter set found here: